hmthanh/awesome-tauri/README.md

 <!--lint disable awesome-heading awesome-github awesome-toc double-link -->

-<h1 align='center'>Awesome Tauri</h1>
+<h1 align='center'>Awesome OpenHuman</h1>

 <p align='center'>
-A curated collection of the best stuff from the Tauri ecosystem and community.
+A curated collection of the best stuff from the OpenHuman ecosystem and community.
 <br><br>

 <a href='https://awesome.re'>